TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/monitoring/tyk-component-monitoring.md

 ## Tyk Gateway

-The Gateway & Redis are the only components that will have a high on demand performance requirement, that scales with your API traffic.
+The Gateway & Redis are the only components that will have a high on-demand performance requirement, which needs to scale with your API traffic.

 ### CPU Utilisation